apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ## Pickling and Managing Main Session

 Pickling in the Python SDK is set up to pickle the state of the global namespace.
 By default, global imports, functions, and variables defined in the main session are not saved during the serialization of a Dataflow job.
-Thus, one might encounter unexpected `NameErrors` when running a `DoFn` on Dataflow Runner.
+Thus, one might encounter unexpected `NameError`s when running a `DoFn` on Dataflow Runner.
 To resolve this, manage the main session by simply setting `--save_main_session=True`.
 This will load the pickled state of the global namespace onto the Dataflow workers.
 For more information, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors).